skx/overseer/README.md

 * SSH
 * XMPP

+If you're interested in how the protocol-tests work, and precisely what is supported you should consult the generated [godoc-based documentation](https://godoc.org/github.com/skx/overseer/protocols), and take a look implementation beneath the top-level [protocols/](protocols/) directory.

+There is a [sample skeleton probe](protocols/skeleton.go) which demonstrates how you could write your own new protocol-test.

-Tests for other protocols will be added based upon need & demand.
+Tests for other protocols will be added based upon need & demand, but pull-requests are welcome.

 ## Address Families